 One solution is, of course, using a sourdough starter instead of yeast.
 Many people have a veritable passion for sourdough bread but impatient ol’ me ain’t one of them. (<––––– UPDATE?
 I managed to master delicious and easy No Knead Sourdough Bread!)

-Enter… Soda Bread!
-This quick emergency bread recipe uses all purpose flour, baking soda, buttermilk and salt.
+Enter… my Emergency White Bread!
+This quick bread recipe uses all purpose flour, baking soda, buttermilk and salt.
 It is INCREDIBLY easy to make and also the fastest bread recipe ever!

 No kneading, no waiting for the bread to rise, all you have to do is mix the ingredients together, shape them into a loaf and bake.